 As soon as you step in, deep purple walls and the most soothing vibes greet guests warmly at the door – a reassuring sign for the good to come.

-Founded by Rocco Foronda in 2015, a first generation Filipino-American non-binary person, Bayan Roots prides itself on working with people, not on them, to assist in the journey to attain individual goals.
+Founded by Rocco Foronda in 2015, a first generation Filipino-American non-binary person, Bayan Roots prides itself on working “with” people, not “on” them, to assist in the journey to attain individual goals.

 Putting yourself in the care of a stranger is an incredibly vulnerable experience.
 Knowing this, Bayan Roots aims to create a safe space, removing much of the discomfort that comes with seeking care in many wellness spaces.
 Bayan Roots “challenges the norms of the health and wellness world by modeling a queer and trans-inclusive, POC welcoming, and body positive space.”
 And for that, we say thank you.

-Community Roots Program to help make their services available to folx who would not otherwise be able to afford them.
+With a goal of keeping the space accessible, Bayan Roots offers a Community Roots Program to help make their services available to folx who would not otherwise be able to afford them.

 Accessibility info: